at-trinh/CSE360TeamProject/README.md

 - Aidan Lopez
 - Aldo Morales
 - Alexander Trinh
-- Asher Bennett is a nerd
+- Asher Bennett
 - Kyle Whiting
-- Luis Lucas de la Cruz has a long nam
+- Luis Lucas de la Cruz

 ## Project Scope
 This project was to make an update to EffortLogger that supported new Agile planning techniques.